conda/conda-dot-org/learn/faq.md

 - **conda Channels**: conda channels serve as repositories for hosting and managing packages.
 Channels like [conda-forge](https://conda-forge.org/) offer a wide range of community-maintained packages, expanding the available options for software development and experimentation.

-- **The choice between conda and Mamba**: conda is the default package manager, while Mamba is a high-performance, drop-in replacement for conda.
+- **The Choice Between Conda and Mamba**: Conda is the default package manager, while Mamba is a high-performance, drop-in replacement for conda.
 Mamba offers faster package installations and updates, making it a suitable choice for users who prioritize speed and performance.

 Using conda provides a streamlined approach to package management, platform compatibility, environment isolation, and access to an extensive package ecosystem.
 It is particularly beneficial for data scientists, researchers, and developers working with diverse software requirements across different projects.